THE LAKE is calling

 -

 You must be 25 to rent and captain your own houseboat.
 We will review lake information/navigation and tie up procedures in the office upon your arrival.
-Then dock staff will review the operation of the houseboat, mechanics and ensure you are comfortable to operate the houseboat before leaving dock.

 The state of Minnesota is beginning to roll out boat licensing requirements based on the operator’s age for those born after these dates: